Plug-and-Play Celtics Can Survive Injuries Better Than Rest of NBA - CLNS Media

 Payton Pritchard already absorbed some minutes Jayson Tatum vacated on a management night for his sore left wrist in Toronto.
-Robert Williams III collided with Jaylen Brown two minutes into the game and eventually exited after playing 15.
+Then, Robert Williams III collided with Jaylen Brown two minutes into the game and eventually exited after playing 15.
 Marcus Smart left the game unable to place weight on his right leg shortly before halftime.
 Derrick White hurt himself in the second half driving into Pascal Siakam.

-Pritchard went from a DNP-CD against Golden State to a closing guard in a one-possession win over the Raptors, rallying from down by 11 points to win a ninth straight game, 106-104, that easily would’ve been excused as a loss.
-He scored nine points in six minutes to start the fourth quarter and hit the game-winner from deep with 1:30 remaining to finish 4-for-6 from three with a steal and assist.
+Pritchard went from a DNP-CD against Golden State to a closing guard in a one-possession win over the Raptors, rallying from down by 11 points to win a ninth straight game that easily would’ve been excused as a loss, similar to their last meeting, where Blake Griffin started in a back-to-back following a battle Brooklyn.
+Pritchard scored nine points in six minutes to start the fourth quarter this time, and hit the game-winner from deep with 1:30 remaining to finish 4-for-6 from three with a steal and assist.

 “You gotta be able to knock down shots, make a play,” Pritchard told CLNS Media earlier this month in Brooklyn after discussing his role pre-game.
 “Make a play when they swing it.
 Everybody’s trying to work on every aspect of their game, but I think everybody should work on off-ball, because that’s what elite teams do.
 That’s why the Warriors were so successful for so many years, because players could play off each other.”

 That interchangeability shined starting after halftime when Luke Kornet, who took averaged a 12-minute role in five prior games, filled in next to Al Horford and held the line with +0 by grabbing four rebounds, hitting a put back and blocking Precious Achiuwa.
-Blake Griffin, playing substantive minutes for the first time since Dec.
+Griffin, playing substantive minutes for the first time since Dec.
 13, drew a charge on Siakam and blocked Chris Boucher while Pritchard pulled the Celtics ahead.

 Grant Williams shook off a third quarter drought by drawing four free throws in the final minute to keep the Celtics close while Siakam shot past Celtics defenders in the paint and Achiuwa jawed with Boston’s bench after a step-back corner three.
 Williams scored 18 points in 16 minutes in the first half to uplift the Celtics’ offense after they scored only 12 points in the first nine minutes without Tatum.